bcc-code/bcc-media-app/README.md

 - **Android: "Unknown error" on login, issues with ssl, etc.**: Sometimes the android emulator's clock goes out of sync.
 You can run this adb command to update the clock: `adb shell "su 0 date `date +%m%d%H%M%Y.%S`"`

+# Tests

+## UI Tests

+We are using [Maestro](https://maestro.mobile.dev/) for end-to-end UI tests.
+See [.maestro/README.md](./.maestro/README.md).
+These use a normal build of the app to test the most critical user flows, e.g. logging in and then playing the livestream.
+Most of the tests run during the release pipeline for the app.

 # App architecture details

 ## Styling